 Commonwealth Honors College Residential Community (CHCRC)

-The Commonwealth Honors College Residential Community (CHCRC) is located in the heart of the campus, next door to the Recreation Center, and minutes away from most campus classrooms, the W.E.B.
+The Commonwealth Honors College Residential Community (CHCRC) is in the heart of the campus, next door to the Recreation Center, and minutes away from most campus classrooms, the W.E.B.
 Du Bois Library, the Campus Center, Mullins Center, and intramural fields.

 With six residence halls, living space for staff and faculty in residence, Honors classrooms, the Bloom Honors Advising Center, Roots Café, and a large events hall, the design of the CHCRC promotes the kinds of informal interactions among students, faculty members, and advisors that extend classroom learning.